 Check out this post by the Wild Med Center.
 It is an excellent resource for treating hypothermia in the field.

-Meanwhile, someone in the group can be prepare a fire (if possible) or get a stove going.
-If you can build a fire, have the patient sit near (but not too near) the fire to slowly warm up.
+Meanwhile, someone in the group can prepare a fire (if possible) or get a stove going.
+If you can build a fire, have the patient sit near (but not too near) the fire to slowly warm-up.